repo42/DataCamp/SampleExercise.md

 # Sample exercise

-Recursion functions sometimes uses a lot of space (stack frames), because they need to store all the intermediate states of the calculation.
+Recursion functions sometimes use a lot of space (stack frames), because they need to store all the intermediate states of the calculation.
 This is not considered as such a good practice as it can slow down the computer quite a lot.
 That is why we introduced tail-recursion, which call itself as its last action and the function's stack frame can be reused.

 * In this exercise you will design a tail recursion version of given factorial function: